 Housing Opportunity, Community Development, and Civil Rights: Toward a Shared Vision

-For a number of years, PRRAC worked closely with the Lawyers Committee for Civil Rights Under Law and Enterprise Community Partners on an ongoing project of dialogue and consensus-building with low income housing developers and community development practitioners, supported by the Ford Foundation and the Open Society Foundations.
-Our goals were to explore barriers and incentives to expanding locational choices for low income families, and new approaches to comprehensive community development in distressed and gentrifying communities, consistent with fair housing goals.
+Between 2010-2014, PRRAC worked closely with the Lawyers Committee for Civil Rights Under Law and Enterprise Community Partners on an ongoing project of dialogue and consensus-building with low-income housing developers and community development practitioners, supported by the Ford Foundation and the Open Society Foundations.
+Our goals were to explore barriers and incentives to expanding locational choices for low-income families, and new approaches to comprehensive community development in distressed and gentrifying communities, consistent with fair housing goals.
 We remain grateful for the ongoing partnerships that resulted from this initiative.
 Presentations and research from our November 2012 national meeting are collected here, and presentations from our September 2013 regional meeting are collected here.

 Inclusive Gentrification?
 Strategies for Diverse and Stable Urban Neighborhoods